-Remind yourself that, we are plotting the value of 3 cos square theta minus 1 on the radius that makes an angle theta with the z-axis.
-That is a plot; please recall that.

-So, at 54.74, it goes to 0.

-And then the function is negative.

-So, I have a different color for the points with the blue dots.

-And that is minus 1; exactly half of the height.

-Again the function goes back to 0.

-And starts increasing to larger values and reach 2.

-So, the graph is drawn by following the theta values namely, thetas equal to 0 up to 54.74; and then between 54.74 up to 125.26; and then for increased value of theta you have.
-So, this is a continuous plot.
-Now, this is phi independent.
+Let us see the function plot.
+Remind yourself that we are plotting the value of 3 cos square theta minus 1 on the radius that makes an angle theta with the z axis that is a plot please recall that.
+So, at 54.74 it goes to 0.
+And then the function is negative, so I have a different color for the points with the blue dots and that is minus 1 exactly half of the height.
+Again the function goes back to 0 and starts increasing to larger values and reach 2.
+So, the graph is drawn by following the theta values, namely theta is equal to 0 up to 54.74.
+And then between 54.74 up to 125.26 and then for the increased value of theta you have.
+So, this is a continuous plot, now this is phi independent.

-Therefore, it is a same plot for all values of phi, because the function is phi independent.
-Therefore, for 0 to 360 degrees, you get the familiar picture of the d orbitals with two balloons connected to each other by the torus - that the in between.
-And in some pictures you might see that the ring is standing out and the balloons are not touching the ring.
-But, that is wrong.
-This is the mathematical representation; the ring is tangential at 54.74 to the plus part; and also at the bottom 125.26, it is tangential.
-Therefore, you see that, this is the continuous surface.
-This is the d orbital, which you call as a dz square orbital sometimes as you might find in text books.
-But it is essentially 3 z square minus r square; and we have not considered the r; we had only worried about the fact that, three cos square theta minus 1.
+Therefore, it is the same plot for all values of phi, because the function is phi independent.
+Therefore, for 0 to 360 degrees, you get the familiar picture of the d orbitals with two balloons connected to each other by the torus that the ring in between.
+And, in some pictures you might see that the ring is standing out, and the balloons are not touching the ring, but that is wrong.

+This is the mathematical representation the ring is tangential at 54.74 to the plus part and also at the bottom 125 at the bottom 125.26 it is tangential.
+Therefore, you see that this is a continuous surface this is the d orbital, which you call as a d z square orbital sometimes as you might find in textbooks.
+But it is essentially 3 z square minus r square and we have not considered the r we had only worried about the fact that 3 cos square theta minus 1.
 So, it is easy to visualize.

-Let us take m is equal to plus minus 2 and find out what this picture is; plus minus 1 in a similar way, you can find out yourself.
-Plus minus 2 contains an imaginary, that is, a complex part.
-So, let me get the function into real and imaginary parts and let me leave the square root of 15 by 32 pi for the moment; we do not need to worry about that.
+And let us take m is equal to plus minus 2, and find out what this picture is plus minus 1 you can in a similar way you can find out yourself.
+Plus minus 2 contains an imaginary that is a complex part.
+So, let me, get my function into real and imaginary parts.
+And let me leave the 15 square root of 15 by 32 pi for the moment, we do not need to worry about that.
 So, we have sin square theta e to the plus or minus 2 i phi, which is sin square theta cos 2 phi plus or minus i sin 2 phi.
-And the real part is sin square theta cos 2 phi.
-This is the real part of Y 2 2 theta phi.
-The imaginary part is leading the i out; obviously, the imaginary part is sin square theta sin 2 phi.
-Recall that cos 2 phi...
+And the real part is sin square theta cos 2 phi, this is the real part of Y 2 2 theta phi, the imaginary part is leaving the i out, obviously the imaginary part is sin square theta sin 2 phi.